Associate in Science for Transfer | SC Program: AS-T.1004

 Units 4

-This course covers the fundamental principles of mechanics within the mathematical framework of elementary differential and integral calculus.
-Vectors, Newton's Laws, work, energy, gravitation, linear and angular momentum, rotational dynamics, and harmonic motion are discussed.
-This course may be offered in a distance education format.
+The fundamental principles of mechanics are treated within the mathematical framework of elementary differential and integral calculus.
+Vectors, Newton's Laws, work, energy gravitation, linear and angular momentum, rotational dynamics and motion studies are discussed.

 Apply Now